Biodiv Sci ›› 2025, Vol. 33 ›› Issue (8): 25184. DOI: 10.17520/biods.2025184 cstr: 32101.14.biods.2025184

 Abstract:

-Methods: This study employed a multi-scale analytical approach to evaluate genetic data across the three eukaryotic kingdoms (Animalia, Plantae, and Fungi).
+Methods: This study employed a multi-scale analytical approach to evaluate genetic data across the three eukaryotic kingdoms.
 First, comprehensive statistical analyses were conducted on sequence and genome datasets.
-We then specifically assessed metadata completeness for three standard DNA barcodes: cytochrome c oxidase subunit I (COI; Animalia), ribulose-bisphosphate carboxylase (rbcL; Plantae), and internal transcribed spacer (ITS; Fungi), covering approximately 6 million sequences.
-Finally, we systematically analyzed the spatial distribution patterns and interannual variation trends of these genetic data using geographic grids of different resolutions (4° × 4° for global scale and 2° × 2° for China) in combination with Natural Earth national boundary datasets.
+We then specifically assessed metadata completeness for three standard DNA barcodes: cytochrome c oxidase subunit I (COI; Animalia), ribulose-1,5-bisphosphate carboxylase/oxygenase large subunit (rbcL; Plantae), and internal transcribed spacer (ITS; Fungi).
+Finally, we systematically analyzed the spatial distribution patterns and interannual variation trends of these genetic data using geographic grids of different resolutions (4° × 4° for global scale and 2° × 2° for China).

 Conclusion: These findings highlight that deficiencies in genetic data quality and imbalances in spatial distribution have become important bottlenecks restricting biodiversity research.
 To address these issues, we recommend the establishment of stringent metadata archiving standards, increased scientific research investment in underrepresented areas such as the Southern Hemisphere and Northwest China, and the promotion of equitable global data resource allocation through the construction of an international scientific research cooperation network.
 These measures aim to enhance the application value of genetic data in biodiversity research and conservation practices.